 Many of our leather boots are crafted in the finest Italian vachetta leather.
 This material develops a beautiful natural patina over time, which is something we love about the material.
 Minor tonal changes from sun exposure and/or water marks can usually be buffed out at home with a shoe polish in between visits to the cobbler.
 Please see more guidance on at-home care below.

-We consulted David Mesquita, founder of NYC shoe repair shop (a Team LR favorite), for his expert tips on taking care of leather boots and shoes.
+We consulted David Mesquita, founder of NYC shoe repair shop, Leather Spa (a Team LR favorite), for his expert tips on taking care of leather boots and shoes.

 Keeping Suede Like New

 On Those Winter Salt Stains